 - Long-form general photography contract – this is suitable for baby, senior portrait, engagement, and family shoots.
 It covers all your bases in explicit detail.

 - Short form general photography contract – Let's face it.
 No client likes to get a super long contract that makes them sign away every human right they've ever had.
 And you don't want to have to fill out a million boxes just to book a simple shoot.
 This contract is the shortened version of the general contract for simple photography shoots where a huge contract isn't necessary.

-- Model release – I can’t stand most model releases.
-They are SOOO long and make the model fill out SOOO much information that it takes forever and frankly isn’t necessary.
+- Model release – I can't stand most model releases.
+They are SOOO long and make the model fill out SOOO much information that it takes forever and frankly isn't necessary in most situations.
 You can cover yourself and get a legally binding model release much simpler with this contract.
-However, I would recommend using one of those very long and annoying model releases if you are shooting a celebrity or another very high risk shoot (celebrities are magnets for law suits).
+However, I would recommend using one of those very long and annoying model releases if you are shooting a celebrity or another very high-risk shoot (celebrities are magnets for law suits).